brucemack/microlink/docs/el_supplement.md

 * New/secure, where the server provides an RSA public key and the client encrypts is authentication request.

-Unfortunately, I have not been able to figure out the details of the "secure" exchange yet so all of my research is based on the insecure method. (**I'd be very happy to get some information here.**)
+Unfortunately, I have not been able to figure out the details of the "secure" exchange yet so all of my research is based on the insecure method. (**I'd be very happy to get some information here since it would eliminate the security risk of sending clear-text passwords across the network.**)

 ### ONLINE/BUSY Status Message Format

 The messages used to authenticate and establish the ONLINE or BUSY status are the same.
 Packet format is as follows:

 * One byte: 0x63 (lower-case l)
-* The callsign
+* N bytes: The callsign
 * Two bytes: 0xAC 0xAC
-* The password
+* N bytes: The password
 * One byte: 0x0D
-* The word "ONLINE" or "BUSY" depending on the desired status
+* N bytes: The word "ONLINE" or "BUSY" depending on the desired status
-* A string identifying the client/version
+* N bytes: A string identifying the client/version
-* One byte: Open paren
+* One byte: Open parenthesis
 * 5 bytes: The local time in HH:MM format, following a 24-hour clock.
-* One byte: Close paren
+* One byte: Close parenthesis
 * One byte: 0x0D
-* The location string
+* N bytes: The location string
 * One byte: 0x0D

-The server response is generally somehing like "OK 2.6" with no header/delimiters/etc.
+The server response is generally something like "OK 2.6" with no header/delimiters/etc.

 ### OFF Status Message Format